 Fiscal Year – July 1 to June 30.

 Credit Hour – Academic unit awarded to student.
 Credit hours are determined according to the Florida State Board of Education in conjunction with the State University System Board of Governors and are/were determined when the course was approved following review by the statewide Articulation Coordinating Committee and inclusion in the Common Course Numbering guidelines.
-(Florida Administrative Rule 6A-14.030)
+(Florida Administrative Rule 6A-14.030).

+Instructional Hours – Any hours assigned by the College to teach a course.

 Appendix B: Grievance Form